Thomas V. Miller Jr.

 Thomas Vincent Miller Jr. (December 3, 1942 – January 15, 2021), known as Mike Miller, was an American politician from Maryland.
-He had been a state senator representing the 27th District (Calvert, Charles, and Prince George's Counties) from 1975 to 2020 and served as its President from 1987 to 2020.
+He had been a state senator representing the 27th District (Calvert, Charles, and Prince George's counties) from 1975 to 2020 and served as its President from 1987 to 2020.
 He was the longest-serving President of the Maryland Senate, and was for a period the longest-serving state senate president in the United States.

 Early life and education

-Miller was born in Clinton, Maryland on December 3, 1942, the first of ten siblings, and attended Surrattsville High School.
+Miller was born in Clinton, Maryland, on December 3, 1942, the first of ten siblings, and attended Surrattsville High School.
 He studied at the University of Maryland, College Park where he was a member of Phi Sigma Kappa, and graduated with a B.S. in business administration in 1964.
 Miller went on to graduate from the University of Maryland School of Law in 1967 with an LL.B. degree.
 Miller was admitted to the Maryland Bar in 1967.

 Career

 In 1971, he was elected to the Maryland House of Delegates from the third legislative district of Maryland in Prince George's County, and served in that position until his election to the state senate in 1975.

 The Senate office building in Annapolis was named after him due to his being the longest-serving Senate president in the history of the state legislature.

 The Main Administration Building at his alma mater, the University of Maryland, College Park, was named after him on June 29, 2020.
 He was known as a tireless advocate for higher education institutions in Maryland and the building's official name became the "Thomas V. Miller Administration Building."

-Miller was featured in the Netflix documentary The Keepers for his opposition to a bill seeking to increase the statute of limitations for sexual abuse victims.

 On October 24, 2019, he announced he would step down from his leadership post, citing fatigue caused by his cancer treatment.
-He has stated that he intended to serve out the remainder of his term in the state Senate.
+He stated that he intended to serve out the remainder of his Senate term.

 On December 23, 2020, he announced his resignation from the senate, citing health reasons.